parsonjd/Employee-Tracker/README.md

 ## Usage
   Run mysql -u root -p from the command line and then enter your password to get into mysql.
 Run source ./db/schema.sql and then source ./db/seeds.sql from command line to create and populate your database.
 Then type exit to get out of mysql.
 Finally, run node index.js to open the application.
 A main menu will open up with inquirer to view or make changes to your database.

+  The link to the video walkthrough of the application is : https://drive.google.com/file/d/1Rn1pQjjZogOzZ6o77A5w9UHsXypj6mnZ/view

   [![employee.png](https://i.postimg.cc/YCxkyh4F/employee.png)](https://postimg.cc/bZdKZY9Y)
 ## License
     This application is covered by the APACHE license.